-To summarize regarding the proposed in-water construction activities at Pier 221⁄2, short-term impacts on special-status fishes and other aquatic biological resources could occur from pile driving, dredging, and other in-water construction activities.
-Impacts that are typically associated with these activities include turbidity associated with dredging, temporary elevated sound pressure levels associated with pile-driving, short-term loss of benthic habitat and associated benthos, and short-term loss and disruption of potential fishery habitat.
-As such, in-water construction activities would be restricted to a National Oceanic and Atmospheric Administration approved environmental work window (June 1 - November 30) when special-status aquatic species are least likely to be present in the study area.
-133Implementation of the Mitigation Measure M-BI-1a and M-BI-1b would ensure that, if special-status aquatic species are present within the project area during in-water construction, the impact on these species would be minimized or avoided and would be less than significant.
+To summarize regarding the proposed in-water construction activities at Pier 221/2, short-term impacts on special-status fishes and other aquatic biological resources could occur from pile driving, dredging, and other in-water construction activities.
+Impacts that are typically associated with these activities include turbidity associated with dredging, and temporarily elevated sound pressure levels associated with pile-driving, short-term loss of benthic habitat and associated benthos, and short-term loss and disruption of potential fishery habitat.
+As such, in-water construction activities would be restricted to a National Oceanic and Atmospheric Administration approved environmental work window (June 1 - November 30) when special-status aquatic species are least likely to be present in the study area.137Implementation of the

-131 San Luis and Delta Mendota Water Authority and C.H.
+135 San Luis and Delta Mendota Water Authority and C.H.
 Hanson.
 1996.
 Georgina Slough acoustic barrier applied research project: results of 1994 Phase II field tests.
 Interagency Ecological Program for the San Francisco Bay/Delta estuary.
 Technical Report 44.
 May 1996